stamina-left/stamina-left.github.io/_projects/1_project.markdown

     Users accidentally go to the home screen when they're about to swipe up the drawer.
 It's a bad UX if we see someone struggles to use our app.
 </div>

-They end up criticize our not intuitive design and our copywriting rather than telling how it will be impactful for themselves.
-Before we validate our prototype to someone else, I think we need to reassure our pattern, does it looks familiar with the native interface design or not.
+Before we validate our prototype to someone else, I think we need to reassure our pattern.
+Start with questioning our design does it looks familiar with the native interface design or not.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">